LouisH-760/opus-conv/README.md

     - `in`: the folder that holds the files to convert

 ### Description
 This script will convert all flac files in a folder to opus with a bitrate of 160k.
 The files will be put in the same folder as the original flac files, **which will be removed once the conversion is done**.
-This allows to basically "shrink" a music folder in place while preserving all other files (lossless music, cover art, cue files).
+This allows to basically "shrink" a music folder in place while preserving all other files (lossy music, cover art, cue files).
 This can be useful if you have a folder of flac files that you want to put on a mobile device and have a copy of the lossless files elsewhere